 Breast Asymmetry Sydney

-Breast asymmetry is a common clinical presentation, often due to natural developmental differences.
+Breast asymmetry is a common clinical presentation and often occurs due to natural developmental differences.
 Other contributing factors may include hormonal changes, breastfeeding, or certain medical conditions.

 • Shape